sdaabimanyu/memorygame/README.md

 The HTML sets up the games structure and the individual card elements.

-ID/Class          Description                   Tailwind Classes (Example)
+ID/Class ---------> Description ---------------------------> Tailwind Classes (Example)

-memory_game       Main container for the        w-screen h-screen bg-cyan-
+memory_game ----> Main container for the entire game.  ----> w-screen h-screen bg-cyan-950 p-10
-                  entire game.
-950 p-10

-header            Container for the title       h-[18%]
+header ----> Container for the title and restart button. ----> h-[18%]
-                  and restart button.

-restart_btn       Button to reset and           bg-gradient-to-r from-indigo-700...
+restart_btn ----> Button to reset and  shuffle the game. ----> bg-gradient-to-r from-indigo-700...
-                  shuffle the game.

-card_container    Grid layout for the           grid grid-cols-4 h-[82%] gap-3
+card_container ---->  Grid layout for the memory cards. ----> grid grid-cols-4 h-[82%] gap-3
-                  memory cards.

-flip_card         Each individual card.         w-[auto] h-[90px] relative hover:scale-95
-                  Holds the front and
-                  back images.
-The
-                  data-framework
-                  attribute is crucial
-                  for matching logic.
+flip_card ----> Each individual card.Holds the front and back images.
+The data-framework attribute is crucial  for matching logic. ---> w-[auto] h-[90px]relativehover:scale-95

-.back             The image shown when          "src = ""./assets/batman.png"""
+.back ----->  The image shown when the card is flipped (the superhero). ----> "src = ""./assets/batman.png"""
-                  the card is flipped
-                  (the superhero).

-.front            The image shown when
-                  the card is unflipped
-                  (the default card cover).      "src = ""./assets/fr.jpg"""
+.front -----> The image shown when the card is unflipped (the default card cover). -----> "src = ""./assets/fr.jpg"""

 -----------------------------------------------------------------------------------------------------------